ThzeTerminator/weedbot420issues/.github/ISSUE_TEMPLATE/bug_report.md

 **READ ME FIRST!!!**
 Your issue will be automatically closed if the issue stems from a lack of permissions.
 The bot should always be allowed to read and write messages, images and embeds.
 I can't edit Discord Guild permissions.
 Blacklisted users **cannot** use any commands, though the bot will respond.
 Furthermore, this is a bug report, not an appeal to be taken off the blacklist.
-Such requests are also autmatically closed.
+Such requests are also autmatically closed, as they're supposed to go through dbot@thzeterminator.eu.
 Remove this part to prove you've read the section.

 **Is this a bug related to a command?
 If so, which one?**
 Please provide the full command you've entered, including arguments and where you've entered it (e.g DM or Guild).
 Avoid using the aliasses.